- Nina Rovinelli-Heller, Dean, Ph.D., MSW

 This major can only be completed on the Hartford Campus.

 The University’s general education requirements are listed in the General Education Requirements section of this Catalog.
-Students are encourage to complete University general education requirements by the end of the sophomore year.
+University general education requirements should be completed by the end of the sophomore year.
 In addition to fulfilling the University’s general education requirements, all students in the School of Social Work must satisfy the following competency requirements.

 Information Literacy Competency